-Table 10-2 Fields in Menu 11.1 (PPPoE Encapsulation Specific)
+Table 26-2 Fields in Menu 11.1 (PPPoE Encapsulation Specific)

 FIELD DESCRIPTION EXAMPLE Authen This field sets the authentication protocol used for outgoing calls.
 Options for this field are: CHAP/PAP - Your ZyWALL will accept either CHAP or PAP when requested by this remote node.
 CHAP - accept CHAP only.
-PAP - accept PAP only. СНАР/РАР Telco Option Allocated Budget The field sets a ceiling for outgoing call time for this remote node.
+PAP - accept PAP only.
+CHAP/PAP Telco Option Allocated Budget The field sets a ceiling for outgoing call time for this remote node.
 The default for this field is 0 meaning no budget control.
 0 (default) Period(hr) This field is the time period that the budget should be reset.
 For example, if we are allowed to call this remote node for a maximum of 10 minutes every hour, then the Allocated Budget is (10 minutes) and the Period(hr) is 1 (hour).
 0 (default) Schedules You can apply up to four schedule sets here.
 For more details please refer to the Call Schedule Setup chapter.
 Nailed-Up Connection This field specifies if you want to make the connection to this remote node a nailed-up connection.
 More details are given earlier in this section.
-No (default)
+No (default) Session Options Idle Timeout (sec) Type the length of idle time (when there is no traffic from the ZyWALL to the remote node) in seconds that can elapse before the ZyWALL automatically disconnects the PPPoE connection.
+This option only applies when the ZyWALL initiates the call.
+100 seconds (default)